Position

 Caring for Ben Sarek Blackcurrant Bushes

-- In the first year, prune branches back by a third to promote strong root development.
+- In the first year, prune all shoots back by about one-third after planting to stimulate firm root and shoot development.

 Feeding and Watering